Duffins Creek: History

 The Duffins Creek watershed includes 192 archaeological sites tracked using the Borden System.
 These sites represent both indigenous peoples and early European settlers.

 Projectile points of "Hi-Lo" style have been discovered at four Late Paleo-Indian (10000-7000 BCE) sites in the Duffins Creek watershed.
 Around Lake Ontario, the indigenous peoples have been commonly associated with the lake shore, which fluctuated because of the melting glaciers.
 At the end of the Last Glacial Period, the Duffins Creek met Lake Ontario at a point located 10-20 m below the present surface level.
 So, any evidence of indigenous activity at the mouth of the Duffins Creek would be under water now.

 Scattered remains of chert (flint) tools and flakes have been discovered at several inland sites dated to the Archaic period (7000 BCE-1000 BCE).
-Detailed excavactions have not been carried out at these sites, so little information is available about the pre-historic residents of the area.
+Detailed excavations have not been carried out at these sites, so little information is available about the pre-historic residents of the area.

 Several sites dated to the early and middle Woodland period (1000 BCE-700 CE) exist along the Duffins Creek, but not much research has been done on them.
 The sites from the Late Woodland period (700-1651 CE) indicate the existence of permanent villages that were occupied for 5-30 years.
 Some of the Iroquoian villages were 3-10 acres in size, and featured longhouses and palisades.
 The largest site from this period in the Duffins Creek watershed is the Draper Site, which was excavated during the 1970s for the proposed Pickering Airport.

 In the mid-17th century, the Iroquois people displaced the Petun and the Wendat (Huron) from what is now southern Ontario.
 The Iroquois Seneca people established river-side villages in nearby areas, such as Ganatsekwyagon on Rouge and Teiaiagon on Humber.
 However, the Duffins Creek was not as attractive for building a settlement, because a sand bar at its mouth prevented boats from entering it.
 Moreover, it was navigable for canoes only for 6 km upstream.
 When the Europeans arrived in present-day Ajax, at least one Ojibwe family resided in area, as attested by Arthur Field.
 This family lived at the east edge of the Duffins Creek marshes until the mid-19th century.